-This booklet, prepared by National Jewish Health in Denver, is intended to provide information to people with asthma.
+This booklet, prepared by National Jewish Health® in Denver, is intended to provide information to the families of children with asthma.
 Asthma is a chronic respiratory disease - sometimes worrisome and inconvenient - but a manageable condition.
-With proper understanding, good medical care and monitoring, you can keep asthma well controlled.
+With proper understanding, good medical care and monitoring, you and your child can keep asthma well controlled.
 That's our treatment goal at National Jewish Health: to teach patients and families how to manage asthma, so that they can lead full and productive lives.